akashbaj03/Categoricaloutlier/README.md

   - Supports time feature and converts it to 'time of the day', thereby, flagging an unusual time in a day
   - Supports 2-dimensional categorical features, flagging unusual combinations

+## Uniqueness
+It learns from the historical data to quantify the anomalous nature of a new observation.
+A feature high variance will get a low score for an unseen observation as compared to a feature with low or zero variance.

+This is the first package that targets outliers amongst categorical features as opposed to innumerable libraries for numerical features.

 ## Usage